carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 > ## Discussion
 > If you use the flag `--nocloud`, you will not see the *cloud* gene families.
 >
 > What do you think this might be useful?
 >
 > In the graph, at the top of the color key, you can notice the legend `Multicopy`, what do you think it is?
 {: .discussion}

 ### PangenomeGraph files

 You can get the .gexf files, which contain the gene families as nodes and the edges between gene families describing their relationship.
-They can be manipulated and visualised through a software called Gephi, with which we have made extensive testings, or potentially any other softwares or libraries that can read `.gexf` files such as networkx or gexf-js among others.
+They can be manipulated and visualized through a software called Gephi, with which we have made extensive testings, or potentially any other softwares or libraries that can read `.gexf` files such as networkx or gexf-js among others.

 <a href="../fig/01-04-05.png">
   <img src="../fig/01-04-05.png" width="512" height="512" alt="Gephi visualization" />
 </a>

 > ## Exercise 1: Partitions.
 >   Which are the pangenome partitions made by PPanGGOLiN?
 >
 > a) Persistent, shell and cloud-gene.
 >
 > b) Softcore, shell and cloud-gene.
 >
 > c) Extended core, soft core and shell.
 >
 > d) Hard core, extended core and shell.
 > > ## Solution
 > >a.
-As it was said before, PPanGGOLiN partitions a pangenome into persistent-, shell- and, cloud-gene families.
+As it was said before, PPanGGOLiN partitions a pangenome into persistent-, shell- and cloud-gene families.
 > {: .solution}
 {: .challenge}

 ## Step by step pangenome analysis with PPanGGOLiN

-Before start using PPanGGOLiN, activate the Pangenomics environment.
+Before starting using PPanGGOLiN, activate the Pangenomics environment.

 ~~~
 $ conda activate Pangenomics_Global